MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/row-level-security-external-sql.md

     CREATE USER [user@domain.com] FROM EXTERNAL PROVIDER --DATABASE
     ```

-1. Grant SELECT on the Security function to the Entra ID user:
+1. Grant SELECT on the Security function to the Microsoft Entra ID user:

     ``` sql
     GRANT SELECT ON Security.mySecurityPredicate to [user@domain.com]
     ```

-1. Grant SELECT on the `SourceTable` to the Entra ID user:
+1. Grant SELECT on the `SourceTable` to the Microsoft Entra ID user:

     ``` sql
     GRANT SELECT ON dbo.SourceTable to [user@domain.com]
     ```

-### Define SQL External Table connection String - Kusto side
+### Define SQL external table connection String - Kusto side

 For more information on the connection string, see [SQL External Table Connection Strings](/azure/data-explorer/kusto/api/connection-strings/sql-connection-strings).